Looking for a Shopify checklist before you launch your store?

 To give you an idea of what a marketing plan looks like, here’s a quick overview of what your first few months of marketing might entail:

-- Month 1: Organic traffic – identifying keywords, implementing them on your site, creating a backlink strategy and blogging schedule to rank #1 in Google within 12 months.
+- Month 1: Organic traffic – identifying keywords, implementing them on your site, getting backlinks strategy and blogging schedule to rank #1 in Google within 12 months.

 - Month 2: Email marketing – build your list with incentives, create welcome emails, abandoned cart glows, post-purchase upsells, and plan regular newsletters.